sverweij/mscgen_js/src/script/README.md

 # Introduction
 The description below is meant to make the job of maintaining the code base more easy.
-It attempts to describe what the program does and how.
+It attempts to describe how the program does what it does and it tries to explain some of the choices we've made.

 The main steps mscgen_js takes to get from a textual description to a picture are: